Imagine a day when every patient has a match

 Many patients who need a stem cell transplant to be cured from their blood disorder can’t always find a donor who fully matches their tissue type.
 This is especially true for racial and ethnic minorities.

-Hope is available at The University of Kansas Cancer Center.
 Our specialists can match almost any patient immediately.
 One way is through half-matched related, or haploidentical, transplants.
 Possible donors include parents, siblings and adult children.

 Finding a match can mean a cure.
 Learn more.

 Blood and marrow transplant, or BMT, specialists at The University of Kansas Cancer Center have made almost immediate donor matches possible for those waiting for a transplant.
 Our recent advances in half-matched donor transplant, referred to as haploidentical, have allowed for a much broader range of donors.
 Our physicians can identify an appropriate donor for almost every patient, potentially saving more lives.

 This means a donor can be found almost immediately for nearly every patient who needs a BMT transplant to be cured.

 A need for treatment

 Tens of thousands of adults and children in the U.S. are diagnosed each year with leukemia, lymphoma, myeloma and other blood diseases.
 For many, the only effective treatment option is a blood and marrow transplant.